Nehemiah Construction Ministries UK

 Two thousand years ago, a man sat by a water well, asked a woman for a drink and began to talk to her about “Living Water”.
 He quickly mentioned that if people drank of the water from the nearby well, they would eventually get thirsty again.
 Then He made a very bold statement “whoever drinks of the water that I shall give him will never thirst”.
 That statement is backed up by another one “If anyone is thirsty, let him come to Me and drink”.
 That man was Jesus Christ, the Son of God, and what He said are two of the most amazing statements in the Bible, Gospel of John Chapter 4, verse 13 and 14 and Gospel of John Chapter 7 and verse 38.

-What Jesus has done for us motivates us to help our fellow human beings of whatever, race, tribe, culture or religion by providing natural satisfying clean water – freely, for this life and informing them of Jesus Christ, the living water who will satisfy them spiritually for eternity.
+What Jesus has done for us, motivates us to help our fellow human beings of whatever, race, tribe, culture or religion by providing natural satisfying clean water – freely, for this life and informing them of Jesus Christ, the living water who will satisfy them spiritually for eternity.
+These are our values and mission: they direct our behaviour and reactions in every situation.

 In the last chapter of the Bible, Revelation Chapter 22 and verse 17, the invitation from Jesus still applies today “Come!
 Whoever is thirsty, let him come and take the free gift of the water of life”.